-The use of Iorlatinib in the treatment of ALK-positive advanced NSCLC after treatment with at at least one second-generation ALK TKI were enrolled in the Phase 2 portion of the study.

-Phase 1/2 study.
-A total of 139 patients with ALK-positive advanced NSCLC after treatment with

-Patients received Iorlatinib orally at the recommended dose of 100 mg once daily, continuously.
+The use of lorlatinib in the treatment of ALK-positive advanced NSCLC after treatment with at least one second-generation ALK TKI was investigated in Study A, a single-arm, multicentre Phase 1/2 study.
+A total of 139 patients with ALK-positive advanced NSCLC after treatment with at least one second-generation ALK TKI were enrolled in the Phase 2 portion of the study.
+Patients received lorlatinib orally at the recommended dose of 100 mg once daily, continuously.

-The primary efficacy endpoint in the Phase 2 portion of the study was objective response rate modified response evaluation criteria in solid tumours (modified RECIST version 1.1).
-Secondary endpoints included duration of response (DOR), IC-DOR, time-to-tumour response (TTR), and progression-free survival (PFS).

-(ORR), including intracranial (IC)-ORR, as per Independent Central Review (ICR) according to least one second-generation ALK TKI, were 56% female, 48% White, 38% Asian and the median age was 53 years (range: 29 to 83 years) with 16% of patients ≥65 years of age.
-The Eastern
+The primary efficacy endpoint in the Phase 2 portion of the study was ORR, including intracranial (IC)-ORR, as per Independent Central Review (ICR) according to modified RECIST 1.1.
+Secondary endpoints included DOR, IC-DOR, time-to-tumour response (TTR), and PFS).
+Patient demographics of the 139 ALK-positive advanced NSCLC patients after treatment with at least one second-generation ALK TKI, were 56% female, 48% White, 38% Asian and the median age was 53 years (range: 29 to 83 years) with 16% of patients \geq 65 years of age.
+The Eastern Cooperative Oncology Group (ECOG) performance status at baseline was 0 or 1 in 96% patients.
+Brain metastases were present at baseline in 67% of patients.
+Of the 139 patients, 20% received 1 prior ALK TKI, excluding crizotinib, 47% received 2 prior ALK TKIs, and 33% received 3 or more prior ALK TKIs.